Gerrard India Bazaar

 Gerrard India Bazaar, also known as Little India, is a commercial South Asian ethnic enclave in the Leslieville neighbourhood of Toronto, Ontario, Canada.
-It is entirely situated along a portion of Gerrard Street, between Greenwood Avenue and Coxwell Avenue, constituting the seventh largest South Asian marketplaces in North America.

 Known as the city's prime Little India and Little Pakistan, it consists of Indian, Pakistani, Bangladeshi, Nepali and Sri Lankan restaurants, cafés, grocery stores, and clothing stores catering to Toronto's Desi community.

 Background

 The area of the bazaar has never housed a significant South Asian population, but it has historically served as a commercial centre for South Asians living in Greater Toronto and eventually established itself as one of the city's top cultural landmarks.
 It celebrates the annual Festival of South Asia in late August.

 The Gerrard India Bazaar Business Improvement Area (BIA) sponsors events that appeal to the different South Asian groups that shop in the area: in 2004, Diwali, the Hindu and Sikh festival of lights, and Eid ul-Fitr, the Islamic feast day that marks the end of Ramadan, occurred around the same time in November.
 The BIA held a joint Diwali-Eid festival.

+Each July, the BIA holds its annual two-day Festival of South Asia, one of the largest South Asian festivals in North America.

 The neighbourhood is serviced by the 506 Carlton streetcar.